codurance/site/_posts/2016-03-16-code-smells-part-I.md

 }
 ````

-Hum... we can do this even better... let's look at the method createXMLRCPRequest and see if we can call the others from there...in this case, it makes sense to have all together.
+Hum... we can do this even better!
+Let's take a look at the method ```createXMLRCPRequest``` and see if we can call the others from there.
+In this case, it makes sense to have all together.

 ````
 - (XMLRPCRequest *)createXMLRPCRequest {